I'm All About Low-Maintenance Makeup—These Lip Stains Stay Put All Day, No Reapplication Needed

 8. Rare Beauty Soft Pinch Tinted Lip Oil

 A lip oil and a stain?
 Yep, Rare Beauty has done it.
 These glide on with a nourishing tinted oil formula that feels plumping and cushioning on the lips.
-Meanwhile, a subtle stain develops underneath so as the oil wears away, you're left with a pretty hint of colour without any dryness.
-I found this really hydrating and love the watercolour-esque tint this lip stain left behind.
+Meanwhile, a subtle stain develops underneath, so as the oil wears away, you're left with a pretty hint of colour without any dryness.
+I found this formula really hydrating, and I love the watercolour-esque tint the stain left behind.

 - Nourishing lip oil formula